 Course Day & Time: Tuesday evenings 7.30 – 9.30

-Dates of course are 1st, 8th 15th & 22nd Feb and the fieldtrip would be Saturday 26th Feb from 11am – 3pm
+Dates of course are 21st, 28th of February, 7th and the 14th of March and the field trip would be Saturday from 11am – 3pm (Date to be confirmed)

 Course Format: In class with tutor